dottxt-ai/cursed/scp/README.md

 Special thanks to [all the contributors](https://scp-wiki.wikidot.com/authors-pages) of the SCP wiki over the years!
 This would never be possible without the creativity, passion, and dedication of the SCP community.

+Entries are automatically generated at midnight and [uploaded to a website](https://dottxt-ai.github.io/cursed/scp/entries/).

 ## Features

 - Supports various SCP object classes: Safe, Euclid, Keter, Thaumiel, and more can be added as needed.